ramy-ibrahim-ahmed/Geme--Medical-Intelligent-Agent/README.md

-# ✨Geme
+# 🦒Giraffe

-Welcome to Geme👋🏽, your trusted medical chatbot.
+Welcome to Giraffe👋🏽, your trusted medical chatbot.
 My goal is to provide reliable and accurate medical information to assist you in understanding health concepts.

 ![Geme](Geme.jpg)